weijuey/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete an image from a contact.
-2. d'Intérieur removes the images from the contact.
+2. d'Intérieur removes the image from the contact.

 Use case ends.